Positive Psychology in Leadership: How to Drive Team Performance and Engagement

 8. Measuring the ROI of Leadership Development Programs

-9. The Role of Emotional Intelligence in Leadership Effectiveness
+9. Role of Emotional Intelligence in Leadership Effectiveness

 10. How Workplace Culture Influences Leadership Success